quanghits/GoogleUserMessagingPlatform/README.md

-# Unofficial Swift Package for GoogleUserMessagingPlatform
+# Swift Package Manager for GoogleUserMessagingPlatform

-Currently Google doesn't provide GoogleUserMessagingPlatform as Swift package.
+Currently Google doesn't provide GoogleUserMessagingPlatform as Swift package manager.
-This repository is alternate for using that as Swift package.
+This repository is alternate for using that as Swift package manager.
 Framework is updated directly from the original library, ensuring security.
 You can completely rest assured to use.

 ## Workaround for Xcode 12.0...12.4